Akhil-ender/databricks-model-serving/README.md

 ### Adding New Lookup Entries

-To add new MGC5/Region combinations:
+To add new SKUGroup/Region combinations:

 1. Update `PART_NUMBER_LOOKUP` in `config.py`
-2. Add the new MGC5 option to model input schemas if needed
+2. Add the new SKUGroup option to model input schemas if needed
 3. The frontend will automatically support the new combinations

 ### Extending Models